patdx/worker-experiments/README.md

-# worker-experiments

-This repo contains some simple experiments with Cloudflare Workers and htmx to see what kind of small dynamic site is possible.

-Even with something like HTMX, JSX is my favorite templating language.
-Also, as the cloudflare workers runtime works on JSX, and HTMX needs to be paired with a server that can generate HTML, they seem like they would be good companions for for a small, fast, website.

-## cloudflare-pages-htmx
+# cloudflare-pages-htmx (Worker experiments)

 Preview: https://cloudflare-pages-htmx.pages.dev/

-This example works a little better.
 It uses Vite to prebundle the browser side assets (at the moment, just htmx and tailwind).

 The "pages" are generated using Cloudflare Pages functions and they render plain HTML which is served to the client.